Work and heat exchanged during sudden quenches of strongly coupled quantum systems: Operator commutativity and equal work quantities in a system quench

 \section{Operator commutativity and equal work quantities in a system quench}

-We show here that, if the commutation relations in \cref{eq:commutationrels} hold, then $W_{\tot} = W_{H^*} = W_{E^*}$ during a system quench.
-One should expect this result for two reasons: the corresponding classical work definitions are equivalent for a system quench (although heat definitions are not)~\cite{jarzynski_stochastic_2017}, and classical observables commute.
+In this appendix, we show that the commutation relations in Eqs.~\eqref{eq:commutationrels} suffice for establishing the equalities $W_{\tot} = W_{H^*} = W_{E^*}$ for a system quench.
+We motivate these equalities by observing that the corresponding classical work definitions are equivalent (for a system quench)~\cite{jarzynski_stochastic_2017}, and that the commutation of observables under multiplication is often a signal of classicality.

 Recall that a system-quench process proceeds as follows. $\sur$ begins in the Gibbs state $\pio_{\sur}^{\mi}$ at $t=0^-$.
 At $t=0$, one quenches the system Hamiltonian from $\h_S^{\mi}$ to $\h_S^{\f}$.
 From $t=0^+$ to $t_\mathrm{f}$, $\sur$ evolves under $\h_\sur^{\f}$.